Best Tips To Grow Broccoli In A Pot At Home

 Broccoli is a wild cabbage cultivar.
 Wild cabbage is thought to have originated on the Mediterranean's northern and western beaches, where it was domesticated thousands of years ago.

-That domesticated cabbage was later bred into many varieties, including broccoli, cauliflower, cabbage, kale, kohlrabi, and brussels sprouts, all of which are still classified as cabbage.
+That domesticated cabbage was later bred into many varieties, including broccoli, cauliflower, cabbage, kale, kohlrabi, and brussels sprouts, which are still classified as cabbage.

 The meaning of Roman references to a cabbage-family vegetable that could have been broccoli is unclear.